MontrealAI/AGIJobsv1/README.md

 - Override the default configuration profile with `-- --params /path/to/params.json` when staging alternate environments, or use `-- --variant sepolia` to label the summary with the intended target network.

+### JobRegistry owner console

+- Launch the guided owner workflow with `npm run owner:console -- --network <network> status` to inspect configuration or `npm run owner:console -- --network <network> extend --job <id> --commit-extension 3600` to plan actions.
+- The console prints a Safe-ready transaction payload during dry runs so operators can copy/paste it into a multisig.
+Add `--execute` once satisfied with the plan; the script verifies the sender is the on-chain owner before broadcasting.
+- `extend`, `finalize`, `timeout`, and `resolve` commands enforce the same invariants as the contracts (quorum bounds, slashing ceilings, lifecycle states) so non-technical operators receive human-readable error messages before risking gas.

 ### Alpha Club activation

 Premium `alpha.club.agi.eth` identities ship pre-configured in `config/ens.*.json`.
 The registrar enforces the 5,000 `$AGIALPHA` price floor automatically, so only funded registrations can mint these labels. `config/registrar.mainnet.json` now fixes both the minimum and maximum `alpha` label price at exactly 5,000 tokens, and `npm run registrar:verify` fails if the deployed `ForeverSubdomainRegistrar` drifts above that ceiling.
 Governance controls whether the `IdentityRegistry` marks the alpha namespace as officially active via the `alphaEnabled` flag that `configureEns` manages.